tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 After about a month in that room, and with my suspicions rising, I started developing an escape plan.
 The only thing that was really holding me back was my casts.

 Since the day I woke up in the hospital, thick, marble-white plaster completely encased each of my legs.
-The casts didn’t appear to have been applied by a professional, though; the surface wasn't smooth, it was rough and bubbling.
+The casts didn’t appear to have been applied by a professional, though; the surfaces weren’t smooth, they were rough and bubbling.
 Some areas clearly had more plaster than others, and there didn’t appear to be a rhyme or reason for that asymmetry.
 Not only that, but the material seemed unnecessarily dense and heavy, and the casts were tightly molded to each extremity.
 It was nearly impossible for me to move on my own.

 Almost like they were created to function like chains, shackling me to that bed.